wix/stylable/_docs/references/variants.md

 }
 ```

-## Use variants with extends
+### Use variants with extends

-When using variant with `-sb-extends` the class also inherits the variant type.
+When you use a variant with `-sb-extends`, the class also inherits the variant type.

 CSS API:
 ```css